DX-0w0/2025_Nextjs_Lessons/react-crash-course/Notes.md

 - Props convention naming if props is a receiving function should start with `on`
   - example <MainHeader onCreate={fn}, onPost={fn} />
 - Inside a form html, any button is recognized as type='submit' as default
+- useEffect is used to handle side-effect, to run functions without having a direct effect on the html
+- useEffect should not return an async promise.
+Instead create a new async function inside the useEffect and then immediate execute it afterwards
+- useEffect has 2 parts, the function to be executed and an array of dependencies when it should be executed again